Academic Catalogs

 Student Union

-The Student Union offers a variety of amenities to students, including the GWC Cafeteria, a lounge area with a large HDTV, wireless internet access, computers, and the Student Union Stage, which is available for student forums, community presentations, and small productions.
+The Student Union offers a variety of amenities to students, including the GWC Cafeteria, a lounge area with a large HDTV, a game room, wireless internet access, and computers.
+The Student Union is available for student forums, community presentations, and small productions.

 Volunteer Program

 Campus Life provides volunteer opportunities to promote civic engagement for all students and staff.
-Throughout the year, Campus Life sponsors group activities and maintains a list of local volunteer organizations online for students.
+Throughout the year, Campus Life sponsors group activities and maintains a list of both on and off campus volunteer opportunities for students.
 To learn more, please visit goldenwestcollege.edu/campus-life/volunteer.

 Swap Meet